 The protein, vitamins such as vitamin-D and minerals such as potassium, calcium, phosphorus, and magnesium in whole milk support bone development (8).
 Whole milk has more nutrients than the skimmed versions.
 Thus, children should be served whole milk or products made of whole milk unless they are advised otherwise due to weight issues such as childhood obesity.

 Consider including products made from soybean in the child’s diet.
 A few examples of soybean products are soy flour, soy chunks, tofu, and soy milk.
 Soybeans are high in protein that is considered equivalent to animal protein (9).
+Soy products like tofu and soy milk are also high in calcium.
 This makes an excellent protein source for vegans.
 Regular consumption of soy may help improve bone health (10).

 4. Red meat